-The theory of the combined radiation effect has been worked out both classically^{1,2} and quantum mechanically3, and several suggestions have been made as to possible experiments to detect the interference effect4-9.
+The theory of the combined radiation effect has been worked out both classically and quantum mechanically, and several suggestions have been made as to possible experiments to detect the interference effect4-9.
 However to date the effect has not been observed.
 This is probably because the interference effect is pronounced only in conditions in which less than one photon is emitted per charged particle in a laboratory-sized detector.

 We propose to detect the interference effect by observing optical photons radiated by an electron beam which passes through a magnetized gas volume.
 If the applied magnetic field is to be large compared to the earth's field, and the radiation rates not too small, it turns out that the electron beam energy should be about 1 GeV, and the field about 100 Gauss.
-Thus the Bates Laboratory electron beam is very suitable.
+Thus the LESB (B4) beam line at BNL would be very suitable, as it can yield a good flux of electrons at 1 GeV.

 Figure 1 shows a sketch of the very simple detector.
-An 8-in-diameter, 5-mlong pipe is filled with He gas below atmospheric pressure.
+An 8-in-diameter, 5-m-long pipe is filled with He gas below atmospheric pressure.
 Helmholtz coils wound above and below the pipe provide a field of 100 Gauss for about 1800 amp-turns current.
 The heat generated in the coils will be about 2.5 kW, so the coil will be water cooled.
-I would like to power the magnet with a supply provided by Bates Lab, if possible.
+I would like to power the magnet with a supply provided by BNL, if possible.
 This could be a quadrupole supply capable of 0-500 amps, and perhaps should have an actual quadrupole connected in series to provide the inductance needed to stabilize the supply.
 The length of the radiator is limited to 5 m so that the deflection of the electron beam is only 2" for a 100 Gauss field.
 A flat mirror deflects the optical radiation onto a 5" diameter phototube.
 A polarizing filter selects the desired orientation of the polarization of the light.
 The interference effect is more pronounced if the bandwidth of the light is limited.
 I plan to integrate over the range 300-500 nm.
-The 700 MeV electron beam is counted in a telescope of 3 small scintillators.